 There are multiple ways to send money.
 In the past, you may have written a check.
-But these days, you can transfer money electronically through various payment systems, including apps like PayPal and Venmo.
+But these days, you can transfer money electronically through various payment systems, including apps like PayPal, Zelle and Venmo.
 You could also wire money to a checking account.
-Wire transfers are fast, typically done within three days if in the U.S., and secure.
+Wire transfers are fast, typically done within three days in the U.S., and secure.
 These institution-to-institution transfers are often used for large amounts of money or to send funds abroad.
-Here’s how long wire transfers take, how to wire money, if you can cancel a wire transfer and more.

 How Wire Transfers Work

 Back in the day, wire transfers happened through telegraph wires.
-That’s where the phrase wire transfer come from.
+That’s where the phrase wire transfer comes from.
 These days, wire transfers involve the electronic movement of funds between different banks and credit unions.
 Since the term wire transfer is essentially a catch-all phrase, it may also refer to the wiring of money through a non-bank transfer service such as MoneyGram or Western Union (instead of just bank-to-bank transfers).

-You can wire money domestically through the Federal Reserve Wire Network (Fedwire) or the Clearing House Interbank Payments System (CHIPS).
+You can wire money domestically through the Federal Reserve Wire Network (Fedwire) or the privately run Clearing House Interbank Payments System (CHIPS).
 If you need to send money internationally, you can do so through CHIPS or the Society for Worldwide Interbank Financial Telecommunication (SWIFT).

 When you wire funds, you’re not transferring actual cash from one financial institution to another.
 Since wire transfers are electronic, a bank can complete the transaction if it has specific information regarding who the recipient is and how much money he or she can expect to receive.
 After the transfer takes place, the funds are available fairly quickly.